U.S. Senate prepares to vote on one coronavirus aid package while working on another

 House Democrats had concerns with some aspects that might not belong in a coronavirus bill, the House Democratic aide said, such as $291 million for the agency in charge of deporting illegal immigrants.

-Congress already approved a first $8.3 billion package in early March to boost the medical response to the pandemic.
+Congress quickly approved an first $8.3 billion package in early March to boost the medical response to the pandemic.

-Health officials have advised Americans to avoid non-essential travel and large gatherings in an effort to stop the spread of the coronavirus.
+Health officials have advised Americans to avoid non-essential travel and large gatherings in an effort to stop the spread of the coronavirus, which has infected more than 6,500 people across the country and killed at least 115.

-Lawmakers were also strategizing how to limit their own risk of becoming ill, with McConnell saying he planned to double the amount of time to vote to limit the number of members in the chamber at any one time.
+“Come in and vote and leave,” said McConnell, who also said that the Senate’s typical 15-minute roll-call votes would be extended to 30 minutes so that members do not all rush into the chamber at once.

-Reporting by David Morgan, Richard Cowan, David Shepardson, Susan Heavey and Susan Cornwell; Writing by Susan Cornwell; Editing by Scott Malone, Bernadette Baum and Rosalba O'Brien
+Reporting by David Morgan, Richard Cowan, David Shepardson, Susan Heavey and Susan Cornwell; Writing by Susan Cornwell; Editing by Scott Malone, Paul Simao and Bernadette Baum